optimisticlucifer/ghostGuide/INSTALLATION.md

 Interview Assistant requires several permissions to function properly.
 You'll be prompted for these during first launch:

 #### 1. Screen Recording Permission
-**Why needed**: For OCR functionality to capture and analyze interview questions
+**Why needed**: For enhanced OCR functionality to capture and analyze interview questions across multiple displays using Electron's desktopCapturer API

 **How to grant**:
 1. Go to **System Preferences** → **Security & Privacy** → **Privacy**